Table of Contents

 .--img

 : We can also control the image size while training.
 The images will be resized to this value before being fed to the network.
-We are resizing them to 640 pixels which is also one of the most common ones used.--epochs
+We are resizing them to 640 pixels which are also the most common ones used.--epochs

 : This argument is used to specify the number of epochs.
 As we have already specified the number of epochs in theEPOCHS